Job suffered for me?

 Job didn’t understand that Satan was convinced that he could cause him to “curse God and die”.

-Do you think that may be one of the reasons God allowed poor Job to suffer?
-For us?
-So, no matter what unbelievably painful, difficult trial we may be enduring, we can look to Job and see that he still praised God.
+Do you think that maybe one of the reasons God allowed poor Job to suffer was so that we could understand how much He is actually involved in our lives, even during the times we may feel He is far away?
+For us to comprehend the power and might and authority He has?
+And that no matter what unbelievably painful, difficult trial we may be enduring, we can look to Job and see that if he could still praise God and regard his own life as a gift and something borrowed, then there’s probably something there for us to learn.
 He still regarded His Creator as greater than the trial.
 He still trusted.
-Even though he couldn’t understand.
+Even though he couldn’t fully understand.

 Just like we usually can’t understand.